On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: Basics

 \begin{remark} We have also showed how to deduce the homology Mackey functors using the cellular chains $C_*^{H}(\underline{i^*_H S^V};\M)$ for different $H\subset G$.
 Note that these chains have one cell in each dimension, therefore are easier to compute.
 Since restrictions and transfers are transitive, we can take $H=G'$.
 The maps $\Delta$ and $\nabla$ in the following diagram are usually used to deduce $\res^G_{G'}$ and $\tr^G_{G'}$:

 It is not obvious that there exist restrictions and transfers between the two chains of abelian groups on the left.
 In fact, there is no chain map in the direction of the dashed arrow that makes the triangle commute.
-However, since $H_*(\psi)$ is an isomorphism, we can deduce the restrictions and transfers between the homology of the two chains on the left. \end{remark}
+However, since $H_*(\psi)$ is an isomorphism, we can deduce the restrictions and transfers between the homology of the two chains on the left by first computing $H_*(\Delta)$ and $H_*(\nabla)$. \end{remark}

-\begin{remark} We would like to emphasize that the formulas in Theorem \ref{keythm} are determined by a simple rule: they are universal formulas for all Mackey functors, thus they should satisfy the least amount of restrictions that makes it a chain complex.
-In concrete examples, the differentials are given by the most obvious maps. \end{remark}
+\begin{remark} The motivations for the differentials in Theorem \ref{keythm} are simple: they are the universal formulas for all Mackey functors, thus they should satisfy the least amount of restrictions that make the cellular chain/cochain complexes. \end{remark}

 \begin{example} The chain complex $C_*(S^{\alpha+2\lambda_k};\M)$ is given by

 \end{example}